-As hereinabove used, the term 'Imperial Service Area' shall comprise all lands within the boundaries of Imperial Irrigation District as said District was constituted on June 25, 1931, and all lands in Imperial and San Diego Counties, California, shown on Map marked Exhibit 'A', attached to said Imperial Contract, and included within hatched border lines indicated on said map by legend as 'Boundary of Additional Areas in Proposed Enlarged Imperial Irrigation District', other than (a) such of said lands as are labeled 'Dos Palmas Area' and (b) such of said lands as lie West of Salton Sea and North of the Northerly boundary line of Township ll, South of the San Bernardino Base Line.
-The term 'Coachella Service Area' shall comprise all lands described on statements hereto attached and marked Exhibits 'B', 'C', 'D' and 'E', respectively,"
+As hereinabove used, the term 'Imperial Service Area' shall comprise all lands within the boundaries of Imperial Irrigation District as said District was constituted on June 25, 1931, and all lands in Imperial and San Diego Counties, California, shown on Map marked Exhibit 'A', attached to said Imperial Contract, and included within hatched border lines indicated on said map by legend as 'Boundary of Additional Areas in Proposed Enlarged Imperial Irrigation District', other than (a) such of said lands as are labeled 'Dos Palmas Area' and (b) such of said lands as lie West of Salton Sea and North of the Northerly boundary line of Township 11, South of the San Bernardino Base Line.
+The term 'Coachella Service Area' shall comprise all lands described on statements hereto attached and marked Exhibits 'B', 'C', 'D' and 'E', respectively."

-(said Exhibits "B", "C", "D" and "E" being identical with Exhibits "B", "C", "D" and

-"E" attached to this contract between the District and the United States),
+(said Exhibits "B", "C", "D" and "E" being identical with Exhibits "B", "C", "D" and "E" attached to this contract between the District and the United States), changed, but may not be so changed as, in the aggregate, to add more than 5000 acres to, nor to subtract more than 5000 acres from such service area, as herein defined, without the written consent of the district entitled hereunder to serve the other service area."

-"being approximately, but not exactly, the lands within said hatched border lines shown on said Exhibit 'A', other than those included in said Imperial Service Area.
-Upon application of either District and with the written consent of the Secretary of the Interior, the boundaries of the service area which such district is entitled hereunder to serve may at any time or from time to time be changed, but may not be so changed as, in the aggregate, to add more than 5000 acres to, nor to subtract more than 5000 acres from such service area, as herein defined, without the written consent of the district entitled hereunder to serve the other service area."
+"being approximately, but not exactly, the lands within said hatched border lines shown on said Exhibit 'A', other than those included in said Imperial Service Area, Upon application of either District and with the written consent of the Secretary of the Interior, the boundaries of the service area which such district is entitled hereunder to serve may at any time or from time to time be